DYLAN'S SONG by P.M. Terrell and Author Interview

 Q: How did you get from Washington to Lumberton?

-I was born in Washington, DC and spent most of my life there.
-I met my
+was born in Washington, DC and spent most of my life there.
+I met

 husband there when he was serving in the military and stationed in the